smoke-trees/website/README.md

 ### Guidelines

-  * Each an every component and files for it should be in its folder inside the component folder.
+  * Each and every component and files for it should be in its folder inside the component folder.
   * Each page should be in their own directory in the pages directory.
   * Make sure no one commits to the master branch